Feminist views on pornography: Feminist pornographers

 In the 1970s and 1980s, Annie Sprinkle, Candida Royalle, and Nina Hartley were some of the first feminist-identified performers in the porn industry.

 In 2002, Becky Goldberg produced the documentary "Hot and Bothered: Feminist Pornography," a look at women who direct, produce, and sell feminist porn.
 Feminist pornography is whenever the women is in control of the sexual situation, she is in control of what is being done to her and she enjoys it.
-Goldberg's views on feminism and pornography is, "if you don't like what you see make your own".
+Goldberg's views on feminism and pornography is, "if you don't see what you are looking for, make it yourself because chances are someone else wants to see that, too.
+Or if you can't find it at your local video store, demand it."

 Courtney Trouble is a feminist performer and producer of queer porn.
 Her films feature "sexual and gender minorities."
 Trouble began in the business when she decided she did not see enough diversity in the business, and wanted to make a positive change.

 Shine Louise Houston, owner of Pink and White Productions, produces porn that features and reflect different types of sexuality, different genders, and queer people of color.

 Lorraine Hewitt is the creative director of the Feminist Porn Awards based in Toronto, Canada.

 Tristan Taormino is both a sex educator and feminist pornographer who has helped produce films, written books, owns her own website and has published many articles on topics related to sexuality, gender and articles on sex positive relationships.
-Taormino views porn as a positive part of life.